 When working on a complex piece of software like a game, it’s quite common to have many interconnected systems and features that often depend on each other.
 Managing those dependencies properly avoiding bottlenecks and blockers can be tricky.
-In order to help you with that matter, we provide a task dependency system that allows you to define which tasks depend on each other and block them until their dependencies are resolved.
-Blocked tasks are marked with a lock watermark and colored in a darker tone, and they can be edited but can’t be moved to another stage (except for admins).
+In order to help you with that matter, we provide a task dependency system that allows you to define which work items depend on each other and block them until their dependencies are resolved.
+Blocked items are marked with a lock watermark and colored in a darker tone, and they can be edited but can’t be moved to another stage (except for admins).

 You can set dependencies from the task editor, clicking on a task card on the kanban board or game design model section.
 Go to the lock icon tab and start writing the name or id of a task, the autocomplete will help you find the task you are looking for.
 Press Enter and the task will be added as a dependency.
 When the dependencies are added they are evaluated and the current task is blocked if the conditions are met.

 The purpose of the dependencies feature is letting you know if a task can be started or not, so when one task is blocked the system is constantly checking for its dependencies.
 When all the blocking dependencies of a task are resolved (moved to a stage with status Closed), the task will be automatically unblocked.
 Alternatively, if a dependency was completed but moved back to one of the previous stages, the task will be blocked again.
-HacknPlan Studio offers the possibility of customizing the stages (kanban columns), including if the stage unblocks the dependencies of tasks that are moved into it.
-This way you can unblock tasks when, for instance, they are being tested.
+HacknPlan Studio offers the possibility of customizing the stages (kanban columns), including if the stage unblocks the dependencies of work items that are moved into it.
+This way you can unblock items when, for instance, they are being tested.